Community Space Terms of Service and Membership Agreement

 With your permission, we also may photograph or film the Space during your Event, capturing photos or footage that may include you, other members of your organization, or your guests.
 We will seek your consent prior to any filming or photography, and will ask you and others to sign media release forms.

 3. How we use your data.
-We use your personal data to manage the Space, which includes processing membership applications, allowing Members to reserve the Space, and ensuring the safety of the Space.
+We use your personal data for the following business purposes: to manage the Space, which includes processing membership applications, allowing Members to reserve the Space, and ensuring the safety of the Space.
 If you give us permission to do so, we may also use photos or film of your Event to promote the Space within the community.

 4. How we share your data.